hongzz0618/interview-guide-hr-backend-aws/non_technical_questions.md

 ## **9. What do you do in your free time?**

 "In my free time, I enjoy exploring new technology trends and staying updated on industry developments.
 I also love traveling with my girlfriend, indulging in culinary experiences, and staying active with workouts to maintain a balanced lifestyle."

+---

+## **10. What is your greatest strength?**

+"My greatest strength is problem-solving.
+I excel at breaking down complex challenges into actionable steps and delivering scalable, efficient solutions by leveraging my technical expertise and collaborative skills."

+---

+## **11. What is your greatest weakness?**

+"I tend to be a perfectionist, occasionally over-focusing on details.
+However, I’ve learned to counter this by prioritizing effectively and setting deadlines to ensure timely project delivery."

+---

+## **12. Tell me about a time you showed leadership.**

+"During a critical migration to a serverless architecture, I led a team by coordinating tasks, resolving technical issues, and mentoring junior developers.
+We successfully completed the project on time and to high standards."

+---

+## **13. Why do you want to leave your current role?**

+"I’m seeking a role that aligns with my goals, offers new challenges, and allows me to make a greater impact while expanding my technical expertise."

+---

+## **14. Tell me about something you’ve accomplished that you are proud of.**

+"I'm proud of mentoring a junior team member with little experience in a specific technology.
+By guiding and teaching them, I helped them grow their skills and confidence, and it was rewarding to see their progress and appreciation."

+---

+## **15. Where do you see yourself in 5 years?**

+"In 5 years, I see myself taking on more responsibilities, potentially in a lead or architect role, driving innovation and mentoring a team.
+I aim to continue building expertise in cloud technologies and contribute to impactful, large-scale projects."

+---

+## **16. Tell me about a time you had to learn something quickly.**

+"When transitioning to a new project, I had to quickly learn AWS to implement a complex workflow.
+By dedicating extra hours to study the documentation and experimenting with test cases, I was able to complete the implementation ahead of schedule."